x-Eagle-x/discord-AMCompiler-bot/README.md

 # AMCompiler
 A Discord bot written in JavaScript for compiling SM/AMXX plugins.
+Type "$help" for seeing the available commands.

 ## Installation